Vutov/Web-Development-Basics-Project/README.md

 Listing products in categories Done <br />
 Add to cart functionality Done <br />
 Promotions for certain time interval Not started <br />
-Promotions on certain products (% discount) Not started <br />
-Promotions on all products (% discount)  Not started <br />
-Promotions on certain categories (% discount) Not started <br />
-Promotions for certain user criteria (registered more than X days, have more than X cash, etc…) Not started <br />
 Quantity visibility Done <br />
 Checkout the cart  Done <br />
 View cart Done <br />